 Gameops.com: You not only report on the promotions in your weekly column, you often make some playful pokes at them.
 Has anyone ever written you back upset that you weren't taking their Celery mascot or "Superhero Appreciation Night" seriously?

 Benjamin Hill: The only feedback I've ever gotten from teams is "Thanks for including us," and remarks along those lines.
 I like to make a lot of jokes in the column, but I love what these teams are doing.
 I don't want to come across like some snide, sarcastic jerk who only writes about this stuff in order to make fun of it.
-Minor League promotions are one of my absolute favorite things in all of sports.Matt Malm on Tour
+Minor League promotions are one of my absolute favorite things in all of sports.Greg Coleman on the Golden Baseball League

 Celebrity Bobbleheads with Chris Peace Interview